brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 ## When and How to Request Support?

-Practising with small misunderstandings and disagreements that have low-consequences - like those we'd prefer to let-slide - can help prepare us for when we need to collectively navigate more serious high-consequence forms of conflict.
+Practising asking for support in low-consequence contexts, can help prepare us for when we need to support each other navigate high-consequence forms of conflict.

-For example, seeking out accountability support is encouraged whenever gap emerge between what we intend with our actions and the actual impacts on others in the context of participating in the collective.

-By inviting feedback from others we can learn the skills of being able to give and receive feedback about how we are doing in relation to our own commitments.
-With practice, asking for feedback can become a regular part of how we operate together.

-Likewise, seeking care support is encouraged whenever feelings emerge in the context of participating in Brassica Collective.
-Asking for and holding a container to express strong feelings offers opportunities to practice integrating our experiences and reconnecting with people around us.
+Examples of some of the low-consequence contexts we can practice seeking support include: when we experience feelings about how others are participating in the collective; when we learn that the way we're participating in crews is impacts others in ways we did not intend; and when we have a minor disagreement we're unable to resolve directly with another participant.

 #### Identifying when to talk who, about what
-Both types of support will can be relevant for the same situations; each benefits from specific forms of interacting and recognising form is  most useful in relation to when we ge the other is part of what we're practising.
+While both types of support will be relevant for most situations, recognising which form of support is most useful when is part of what we're practising.

-* Care support offers a [holding space](https://psychhub.com/resources/articles/holding-space) for to express their feelings and perspectives without judgement or advice
+* Care support offers a [holding space](https://psychhub.com/resources/articles/holding-space) to practice expressing our feelings and reflecting on our experiences  without exposing ourselves to judgement or advice.

-* Accountability support offers a gentle challenge to reflect on alternative perspectives that help us practice holding *ourselves* accountable for how our actions impact others (without policing each others' behaviour).
+* Accountability support offers a gentle challenge to practice reflecting on alternative perspectives and holding *ourselves* accountable for how our actions impact others (without policing each others' behaviour).
 See this video on [What is Accountability?](https://www.youtube.com/watch?v=QZuJ55iGI14)

-The following diagram offers an example of the varied and iterative pathways between each of our Supporters this may involve:
+The following diagram offers an example of the varied and iterative pathways we might seek out each of our Supporters for one instance of feeling misunderstood:

 ```mermaid
 graph LR